Thundeee/react-ca/README.md

 - 17.5 Submit button

 18. console.log the data from the form once validation requirements are met. :heavy_check_mark:
-19. Once your project is done, deploy it to Netlify. :x:
+19. Once your project is done, deploy it to Netlify. :heavy_check_mark:

 ## Available Scripts